IgniteUI/indigo-design-docfx/jp/components/bullet-graph.md

 ## Title と Subtitle (タイトルとサブタイトル)

-Bullet Graph には、テキストを変更できる Title および Subtitle があります。~No Symbol に設定して不要な場合は非表示にできます。
+The Bullet Graph has a Title and Subtitle whose text can be changed.
+In Sketch, they can also be hidden if they are not needed by setting them to ~No Symbol, while in Adobe XD you should delete their respective layers.

 <img class="responsive-img" src="../images/bullet_graph_title.png" srcset="../images/bullet_graph_title@2x.png 2x" />

 ## Legend (凡例)

-Bullet Graph には Legend があり、選択した Series Amount に合わせて調整できます。Legend 項目は、対応する Series を ~No Symbol に設定して削除、または Overrides/Charts/Legend/Series で検索して追加できます。また、アイコンのタイプを Square (四角)、Line (線)、または Circle (円) の間で変更できます。
+The Bullet Graph comes with a Legend that can be adjusted accordingly to match the selected Series Amount.
+In Sketch, Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
+In Adobe XD, you have to delete the unused Series layers, and the layout will adjust automatically.
+Additionally, you can change the icon type between Square, Line, or Circle.

 <img class="responsive-img" src="../images/bullet_graph_legend.png" srcset="../images/bullet_graph_legend@2x.png 2x" />

 ## ツールチップ

-Bullet Graph のツールチップは、オーバーライドを ~No Symbol に設定すると非表示になります。
+The Bullet Graph comes with a tooltip that may be hidden by setting the override to ~No Symbol in Sketch or deleting the layer for it in Adobe XD.

 <img class="responsive-img" src="../images/bullet_graph_tooltip-off.png" srcset="../images/bullet_graph_tooltip-off@2x.png 2x" />
 <img class="responsive-img" src="../images/bullet_graph_tooltip-on.png" srcset="../images/bullet_graph_tooltip-on@2x.png 2x" />